Existence of mASD connections on 4-manifolds with cylindrical ends: Introduction

 \section{Introduction}

-{The results of Taubes \cite{taubes4,taubes3} on ``gluing" establish} the existence of non-trivial anti-self dual ($\ASD$) connections on closed, oriented 4-manifolds, provided one works with an $\SU(2)$-bundle with sufficiently high second Chern class.
+The results of Taubes \cite{taubes4,taubes3} on ``gluing" establish the existence of non-trivial anti-self dual ($\ASD$) connections on closed, oriented 4-manifolds, provided one works with an $\SU(2)$-bundle with sufficiently high second Chern class.
 This was extended by Donaldson \cite{donaldsonb} to a general gluing theorem for connected sums; see also \cite{donaldsona,freed-uhlenbeck1}.
 These gluing results have direct extensions to cylindrical end 4-manifolds, provided one works with $\ASD$ connections having a \emph{non-degenerate} flat connection as an asymptotic limit \cite{donaldson10}.
 However, in the absence of such non-degeneracy assumptions, the space of $\ASD$ connections on a cylindrical end 4-manifold is generally not well-controlled (e.g., the $\ASD$ operator is not Fredholm) and this now-standard gluing formalism breaks down.
-Researchers have worked around this technical issue by various methods.
-Of these methods, one of the most popular is to perturb the $\ASD$ equation on the end in such a way that all perturbed-$\ASD$ connections are asymptotic to non-degenerate perturbed-flat connections \cite{floer1}, \cite{donaldson10}.
-However, for many applications, such perturbation schemes are not very well-suited.
-For example, $\ASD$ connections are generally not solutions of perturbed-$\ASD$ equations of this type.

-In \cite{\mmr}, Morgan, Mrowka, and Ruberman introduce another approach to handling degeneracies on the end.
-Their strategy is to embed the poorly-behaved space of finite-energy $\ASD$ connections into a larger, but better-behaved space of what they call \emph{modified $\ASD$ ($\mASD$) connections}.
-This larger space is obtained by modifying the $\ASD$ operator in such a way that one obtains a Fredholm operator whose zero set contains the finite-energy $\ASD$ connections, and usually some new solutions.
-In this paper, we show that the gluing results of Taubes and Donaldson for connected sums have extensions to the $\mASD$ setting.
+Nevertheless, the question of existence for $\ASD$ connections in this degenerate cylindrical end setting remains well-posed.
+One of our main results, Theorem \ref{thm:A} below, establishes one such $\ASD$-existence result in the degenerate setting.

-To state our results, suppose $X = X_0\, \cup\, \End\: X $ is a connected, oriented 4-manifold with cylindrical ends.
-Here $X_0$ is a compact manifold with boundary $N \defeq \bd X_0$ and we assume there is a fixed orientation-preserving diffeomorphism $\End\: X \cong [0,\infty) \times N$.
-We refer to $X_0$ as the \emph{compact part} and to $\End \: X$ as the \emph{cylindrical ends}.
+To state this, suppose $X$ is a connected, oriented $4$-manifold with cylindrical ends.
+Thus, we can write $X = X_0 \cup \End X$, where $X_0$ is a compact $4$-manifold with boundary $N$, and $\End X \cong [0,\infty) \times N$ is diffeomorphic to a cylinder.
+We refer to $X_0$ as the \emph{compact part} and to $\End X$ as the \emph{cylindrical ends}.
 Unless otherwise stated, we allow the case where $N$ has multiple components, or is empty.
-We will use $t\colon \End\: X \rightarrow [0, \infty)$ to denote the obvious projection.
-With the use of a cutoff function, we can view $t$ as a smooth real-valued function defined on all of $X$, which we will denote by the same symbol.
 Fix a metric $g$ on $X$ that is asymptotically cylindrical in the sense described in Section \ref{sec:AuxiliaryChoices}.